jdeen/sinatra-template/README.md

 because of my busy schedule at oDesk, but I think I will invest more time on this in the future.

+**Warning** - Under Construction, but features are kinda working...

 ## Features